augustinh22/msc_markdown/source/06_Outlook.md

 It would be fantastic to have automated workflows that provide a generic data cube containing all existing and up-to-date data ready for the analysis of defined indicators, but not limited to that purpose.

+- intercalibration of Landsat and Sentinel-2 data for longer-term dynamics

+- Cubesats @mccabeFutureEarthObservation2017
 *The years have also seen the birth of constellation with tens of micro EO satellites able to capture images of the Earth at an unprecedented pace.
 One image per day and maybe more is no more a chimera like it was in the early 2000 years.
 Constellation like Planet and Terra Bella/SkyBox (now merged Planetto Acquire Terra Bella from Google, Sign Multi-Year Data Contract, <https://www.planet.com/pulse/planet-to-acquire-terra-bella-from-google/>)offers HR and VHR data commonly with a business model based on subscription which is exactly focused on monitoring purposes.
 As shown before in (Adam Van Etter, 2016), there are several efforts in order to exploit data coming from traditional VHR missions like DigitalGlobe ones and new space missions like Planet in order to extract automatically objects.*

-- intercalibration of Landsat and Sentinel-2 data for longer-term dynamics

-- Cubesats @mccabeFutureEarthObservation2017
+- \acs{L2A} \acf{SCM}

-- Level-2 Scene classification maps
+It is important to find meaningful, comprehensive and standardised methods to characterise uneven distribution, variability and differences in data quality and spatio-temporal coverage for different \ac{EO} data sources and archives.

 # Reproducible EO-analysis